-Develop the skills and knowledge you need to become an effective hearing aid audiologist.
-Learn around your existing commitments with our part-time, distance-learning foundation degree.
+Develop the skills and knowledge you need to become a successful hearing aid audiologist.
+Learn around your existing commitments with our part-time, blended-learning foundation degree.

 You'll learn how to run a safe and successful practice and make a real difference to people's lives with your excellent assessment, analysis and communication skills.
 You'll develop your understanding of the physical and psychological basis of hearing and disorders of hearing, and an awareness of professional, legal and ethical issues in relation to practice.